sendbird/sendbird-platform-sdk-java/docs/ApplicationApi.md

 <a name="removePushConfigurationById"></a>
 # **removePushConfigurationById**
-> RemovePushConfigurationByIdResponse removePushConfigurationById(pushType, providerId, apiToken)
+> RemovePushConfigurationByIdResponse removePushConfigurationById(apiToken, pushType, providerId)

 Remove a push configuration